 This week’s recipe is one of the simplest I’ve ever posted.
 So simple, in fact, you might wonder why I even bothered.
 So often, folks have such little faith in Mother Nature when it comes to the flavor of vegetables.
 Many feel the need to cover them with seasonings and sauces and cheeses to “make them flavorful”.
 What I wish more people would embrace is the Mother-given deliciousness of these foods.
 All one really needs is a bit of oil, salt, and pepper to make fresh veggies shine on the dinner plate.
 Each little veggie has its own wonderful flavor: savory, sweet, creamy, or earthy.
-Oven roasting, with very little preparation (or work of any kind on your part) is the best way to draw out the naturally crave-able flavors of these gifts from the earth.
-It’s my very favorite way to cook vegetables, even though I have very little to do with the flavor of the end result.
+Oven roasting, with very little preparation (or work of any kind on your part), is the best way to draw out the naturally crave-able flavors of these gifts from the earth.
+Herb roasted veggies are my very favorite way to cook vegetables, even though I have very little to do with the flavor of the end result.
 Never fear, I won’t totally deprive you of the feeling that you’ve really done something amazing… we’re going to add some fresh herbs and a sprinkling of Parmesan for a little extra oomph (not that they need it).

 Here’s what you’ll need: (I didn’t give specific amounts because it’s so easily adjusted for the quantity you need.
 You just want to have equal amounts of each vegetable, and for them to be as close in size as possible.)